 Cafes in Singapore are following this practice.

 Similarly, South Korea mandates the use of QR Codes in restaurants.
 These QR Codes are used to log customers.
 The database of customers gets saved.
-And this practice also discourages long queues or physical contact with pen/form/or a notepad.
+And this practice also discourages long queues or physical contact with pen/form/or an online notepad.

 The tourism industry has been hard hit by the corona pandemic.
 But as restrictions lift, people will go on trips and book hotels.